API Clients

 - Prefer team API clients for long-lived automation owned by a team instead of a single person.

-- Scope team API clients only to the sites they actually need.
+- Grant API clients access only to the sites they actually need.